smitrajput/solidity-ikigai/README.md

    3. Manual analysis: most critical aspect.
 Manually compare spec with impl
     1. Access control: correct, complete, consistent access of actors over assets/contracts
     2. Asset Flow: who/when/which/why/where/what type/how much
+    3. Control Flow: execution order
+    4. Data Flow: intra and inter procedural data flow
+    5. Inferring constraints: both solidity/EVM level and business/app logic level.
+With no spec/doc, constraints can be inferred from maximally occurring paths